Computer history - 1956

 John Bardeen, Walter Brattain, and William Shockley were awarded the Nobel Prize in physics for their work on the transistor in 1956.

-Joseph Weizenbaum worked for General Electric on ERMA, a computer system which introduced the use of magnetically-encoded fonts imprinted on the bottom border of checks.
-This invention allowed for automated check processing via MICR (Magnetic Ink Character Recognition).
+Joseph Weizenbaum worked for General Electric on ERMA (Electronic Recording Machine, Accounting), a computer system that introduced magnetically-encoded fonts imprinted on the bottom border of checks.
+This invention allowed automated check processing via MICR (magnetic ink character recognition).

 Arthur L. Samuel at IBM programs an IBM 704 to play checkers using a method where the machine can "learn" from its own experience.
 It is believed that Samual checkers-playing program is the first "self-learning" program, a demonstration of the concept of artificial intelligence, using one of the first software hash tables.

-The term parasocial relationship is coined by sociologists Donald Horton and Richard Wohl in their 1956 article "Mass Communication and Para-Social Interaction."
+The term parasocial relationship was coined by sociologists Donald Horton and Richard Wohl in their 1956 article "Mass Communication and Para-Social Interaction."

 Calcomp was founded in 1956.